Full Metal Daemon: Muramasa: Main characters

 Third-generation Seishuusengou Uemon-no-jou Muramasa.
 Female.
 She was once housed in the depths of the Minato residence, but due to various circumstances, made a contract with Kageaki.
 The two of them are now working together as partners in stopping the Silver Star.

 Her body is of steel, a characteristic that is reflected in her cold demeanor.
-However, she is more attentive towards Kageaki, who is deeply tormented by his curse.
+However, she is more attentive toward Kageaki, who is deeply tormented by his curse.
 She became a Tsurugi in order to prevent her mother from being melted down as punishment for the unimaginable bloodshed she had caused during the Nanboku-chō wars; by becoming a Tsurugi, Muramasa was to watch over her mother, and stop her should she awaken to bring calamity upon the land once again.

 She is also acting out of a deep sense of guilt because her mother, the Silver Star, was the very being who had previously destroyed Kageaki's peaceful daily existence.
 However, she had never once voiced these feelings.

 Although she adheres to the tenets of the "counterbalance of good and evil" that her mother and grandfather also followed, she, too, is tormented by constant feelings of guilt.
 During her mortal years, she was a stunning dark-skinned beauty.
 However, this was mainly due to the increased growth rate of Emishi, and in reality, Muramasa is much younger than what her outward appearance would suggest.
 Because of this, she can be somewhat naive and childish at times.
-In one of the game's routes, she gains the ability to turn into her human form once again, and ends up showing a more emotional side of herself.
+In one of the game's routes, she gains the ability to turn into her human form once again and ends up showing a more emotional side of herself.

 In particular, she has absolutely no experience in matters of the heart.
 One time, when Kageaki decides to clean her armor on a whim, she mistakes it for a genuine sexual assault and cries out in tears; another time, when Kageaki reaches out to her with kindness, she is too shaken up to answer and merely continues to tremble in silence.